EmikoHigashi/PAD-linter/common/cases/ambiguous-modifier/misplaced-relative-clause.md

 ## Revised Text (Architecturally Sound)
 To eliminate ambiguity, move the attribute closer to its object or use a clearer structure:

 > "Elsewhere at Sunday AI, they've come up with **a neat, seemingly effective solution** to the data collection challenge."
-> or
 > "Elsewhere at Sunday AI, they've come up with a neat solution to the data collection challenge—**one that seems to be working very well.**"

 **Why this is better:**
 - **Zero Ambiguity**: The first revision uses adjectives before the noun "solution," locking the attribute to the correct object.
 The second uses an appositive ("one that...") to explicitly refer back to the solution.